 Scott Thomas, Director of The Social PR, who works with clients such as PrettyLittleThing and Manchester United’s Jesse Lingard, explains how he has utilised his network to launch a successful business.

 This Is Manchester Awards is set to take place at The Hilton Hotel on Monday 11th November.
 The event will showcase and celebrate the incredible talent Manchester has to offer.
 From food to leisure, hospitality to fashion, the awards will recognise the City’s best talent from a wide range of sectors.

-As a Founder Patron supporter of the new Youth Zone, This Is Manchester Awards has pledged to donate £25,000 per year for the next five years to the charity.
+As a Founder Patron supporter of the new Youth Zone, This Is Manchester Awards has pledged to donate £25,000 per year for the next four years to the charity.
 Every penny donated will go directly towards supporting young Mancunians to lead healthier, happier, more aspirational lives.

 Speaking on the podcast about their support for the charity, Ziara Siddique, Founder of This Is Manchester Awards said: “Our awards are about celebrating the incredible talent we have in our amazing city.
 We are proud to be supporting HideOut Youth Zone, a brand-new charity that will empower and inspire the city’s young people.”

 HideOut Youth Zone’s podcast series will allow listeners to get to know the charity’s supporters, delve deeper into their ties to Manchester, uncover their tips and tricks for success and find out what inspired them to give back and support Manchester’s new Youth Zone.